greglank/greglank.github.io/ai.md

 <a href="images/ml/hc-to-act_model.png"><img src="images/ml/hc-to-act_model.png" alt="HC-to-Act Model" width="60%"></a>

 What we really want to know, though, is a player's hole cards, which the HC-to-Act model takes as input, not provides as output.
 Here's where this gets interesting.
-If we provide the HC-to-Act model with all possible hole card hands and a given game state, it will output the player's actions for every hole card hand they could be holding in that game state:
+If we provide the HC-to-Act model with all possible hole card hands and a given game state, it will predict the player's actions in that game state for every hole card hand they could be holding:

 [![Act-to-HC Workflow, Part 1](images/ml/hc-to-act_workflow1.png)](images/ml/hc-to-act_workflow1.png)